Alejogb1/job-board/blog-data/how-does-uniswap-upgrade-its-smart-contracts-after-deployment.md

 id: "how-does-uniswap-upgrade-its-smart-contracts-after-deployment"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 It’s a question I've personally navigated several times, particularly back when we were scaling a DeFi platform that leveraged heavily on AMM technology—similar challenges, similar solutions.
 Upgrading smart contracts, especially after deployment, is a complex issue in the blockchain world, primarily because of the immutable nature of these contracts once they're on the chain.
-Uniswap, like many decentralized protocols, doesn't directly *change* the deployed code, but rather, it deploys *new* contracts and establishes a migration strategy to move users and liquidity over.
+Uniswap, like many decentralized protocols, doesn't directly _change_ the deployed code, but rather, it deploys _new_ contracts and establishes a migration strategy to move users and liquidity over.
 It's not a simple replacement.
 This needs a structured, secure, and very deliberate approach.

-The core concept is built around the idea of *proxy contracts*.
+The core concept is built around the idea of _proxy contracts_.
 The proxy contract serves as a sort of intermediary, a front-facing contract that users interact with.
 This proxy contract doesn't house the core logic itself.
-Instead, it delegates all function calls to an *implementation* contract, often referred to as the "logic" contract.
+Instead, it delegates all function calls to an _implementation_ contract, often referred to as the "logic" contract.
 The beauty of this setup is that you can swap the implementation contract while the proxy contract remains at the same address.
 This preserves the persistent address that users rely on, without breaking existing integrations.
 Think of it as changing the engine of a car while keeping the chassis and its known registration unchanged.

 The upgrade process typically involves these key steps: